Asthma in adults

 Hormonal fluctuations or changes in hormone levels may affect the severity of asthma in women.
 Many women with asthma experience fluctuations in severity that are associated with their menstrual cycle.
 Some women first develop asthma during or shortly after pregnancy, while others first develop it around the time of menopause (perimenopause).

-African-Americans have higher rates of asthma than Caucasians or other ethnic groups.
+Non-Hispanic Black people have higher rates of asthma than non-Hispanic White people or other ethnic groups.
 They are also more likely to die of the disease.
-Ethnicity and genetics are, however, less likely to play a role in these differences than socioeconomic factors, such as having less access to optimal health care, and greater likelihood of living in an urban area (another asthma risk factor).
+Race and ethnicity are, however, less likely to play a role in these differences in asthma prevalence than socioeconomic factors, such as having less access to optimal health care, and greater likelihood of living in an urban area (another asthma risk factor).

 Studies report a strong association between obesity and asthma.
 Evidence also suggests that people who are overweight (body mass index greater than 25) have more difficulty getting their asthma under control.
 Weight loss in anyone who is obese and has asthma or shortness of breath helps reduce airway obstruction and improve lung function.